spinnaker/spinnaker.github.io/setup/install/environment.md

 {% include toc %}

-There are several environments Halyard can deploy Spinnaker to, and they can be split into three groups, both entirely handled by Halyard.
+There are several environments Halyard can deploy Spinnaker to, and they can be split into three groups, each entirely handled by Halyard.

 * [Local installations](#local-debian) of Debian packages.
 * [Distributed installations](#distributed) via a remote bootstrapping process.